 Fact 2: The ROSE test involves the immersion of a PCB sample in isopropanol and deionized water at room temperature.

 Fact 3: The process is performed at multiple intervals with less than 10 minutes in duration.

 Fact 4: The primary purpose of the ROSE test includes the measurement of the conductive materials present on the PCB that is already subjected to chemical baths and rosin-based fluxes.

-The conductivity of a sample is dependent on the amounts of ionic materials present.
-The conductivity of the solution increases as the number of ionic contamination increases.
-Certainly, there are two different types of impurities present on the PCB sample i.e. ionic and non-ionic.
+The conductivity of a sample is dependent on the number of ionic materials present.
+The conductivity of the solution increases as the ionic contamination increases.
+Also, there are two different types of impurities present on the PCB sample i.e., ionic and non-ionic.
 Ionic impurities are typically flux residues or chemicals that are accumulated during the manufacturing processes.

 Water-soluble organic and inorganic salts may also be present on the PCB sample.
 These water-soluble organic and inorganic salts consist of charged atoms that are conductive in nature.
-The charged (positively or negatively) molecules increases the overall conductivity of the solution.
-These ionic impurity present on the sample degrades the reliability of the PCB assemblies.
+The charged (positively or negatively) molecules increase the overall conductivity of the solution.
+These ionic impurities present on the sample degrades the reliability of the PCB assemblies.
 The impurity can cause current leakage, thus leading to dendrite growth.
 This will further lead to corrosion of the PCB.
-Different types of impurities include formate, chloride, bromide, nitrate, and sulphate.
+Different types of impurities include sodium formate, chloride, bromide, nitrate, and sulfate.
 The impurities are calculated in mg/em2.

 As per the IPC 650 2.3.28, the surface area of the sample is calculated by the formula:

 (Length x Width x 2) + 10% for a populated PCB with 75/25 IPA/H20 solutions

 The addition of 100-250 ml of the extraction solution to the extraction bag is recommended.